461 total views, 3 views today

 When people are given the freedom to choose where they sit, they organize their schedule in a more efficient way.
 An activity-based workplace is more appealing to both introverts and extroverts since it provides open and closed spaces.

-This involves sharing a workplace and those coworking are usually not employed by the same organization.
+This involves sharing a workplace and that coworking is usually not employed by the same organization.
 Freelancers, work-at-home professionals who face problems of isolation (and distractions) at home find this a great option.

 A shared workspace differs in that they usually cater to and house more established businesses.
 They often provide more traditional amenities to meet the needs of their clientele.

 The open, harmonious work area fosters a better interaction among individuals.
 Cafes and common areas become a breeding ground for networking and sharing information.

 It creates an opportunity to interact with people from varying professional backgrounds which can also easily be converted into generating leads and partnership opportunities.